expkg-zone58/pdfbox/readme.md

 * save pdf page range to a new pdf.
 * save image of rendered pdf page.
 * open PDF with password
-* support for xs:base64Binary in function inputs and outputs to support database and store usage.
+* support for xs:base64Binary in function inputs and outputs to facilitate database and store usage.

 ### Not supported:
 * creating completely new PDFs
 * Page size information
+* XMP processing
+* Form processing

 ## Documentation
 * Function [documentation](doc.md)